Muhabdhadi/widebot-assignment/README.md

 ## Application Features
-1- Add Users
+1- Add Users <br>
-2- Update user
+2- Update user <br>
-3- Edit user
+3- Edit user <br>
-4- delete a user when confirming the delete action
+4- delete a user when confirming the delete action <br>
-4- when the user is an admin, you can display the application as a non-admin user 5- support two languages ( Arabic and English)
+4- when the user is an admin, you can display the application as a non-admin user <br>
+5- support two languages ( Arabic and English) <br>
-6- route guards for all routes
+6- route guards for all routes <br>

 ## Application Structure